terencezl/pydass_vasp/tutorials/index.md

 ---

 Here let us get familiar with the sub-packages/modules in `pydass_vasp`.
-Tutorials are written in the form of IPython notebooks, which you can download when you are in the following sections.
+Tutorials are written in the form of IPython notebooks, which you can download and run by `ipython notebook --matplotlib=inline`.

 These sections correspond to the respective sub-packages.